Use Dify for the visible app, workflow canvas, publishing path, and operator-facing experience.

 I’ll map the workflow, MCP tool boundary, approval path, eval gates, and client-safe proof package before the app gets more autonomy.

-Name the workflow, owner, tool boundary, and first safe delegation point.
+Name the workflow, owner, tool boundary, and first controlled point.

 Package the visible surface and connect only the scoped MCP tools.